Skip to content

 Install Func

-It is recommended to enable the TrueWatch integration - extension - DataFlux Func (Automata): all prerequisites will be automatically installed, please continue with script installation.
+It is recommended to enable TrueWatch Integration - Extensions - DataFlux Func (Automata): All prerequisites are automatically installed, please proceed with the script installation.

-Note: Please prepare an Amazon AK that meets the requirements in advance (for simplicity, you can directly grant global read-only permissions ReadOnlyAccess)
+Note: Please prepare an Amazon AK that meets the requirements in advance (for simplicity, you can directly grant the global read-only permission ReadOnlyAccess)

-Click [Deploy Startup Script], and the system will automatically create a Startup script set and automatically configure the corresponding startup script.
+3. Click on 【Deploy Startup Script】, the system will automatically create the Startup script set and automatically configure the corresponding startup scripts.

-In addition, you can see the corresponding automatic trigger configuration in [Manage / Automatic Trigger Configuration].
-Click [Execute] to immediately execute it once without waiting for the scheduled time.
-After a short wait, you can view the execution task records and corresponding logs.
+4. After enabling, you can see the corresponding automatic trigger configuration in 「Management / Automatic Trigger Configuration」.
+Click on 【Execute】 to immediately execute once without waiting for the scheduled time.
+After a short while, you can check the execution task records and corresponding logs.

 Verification

-1. In [Manage / Automatic Trigger Configuration], confirm whether the corresponding task has an automatic trigger configuration, and you can also check the corresponding task records and logs for any abnormalities.
+1. Confirm in 「Management / Automatic Trigger Configuration」 whether the corresponding task has the corresponding automatic trigger configuration, and you can also check the corresponding task records and logs to see if there are any exceptions

 Metrics

-After configuring Amazon CloudWatch, the default metric set is as follows.
-You can collect more metrics via configuration Amazon CloudWatch Metric Details
+After configuring Amazon CloudWatch, the default metric sets are as follows.
+You can collect more metrics by configuration Amazon CloudWatch Metric Details

 ConditionalCheckFailedRequests